-The New Jerusalem "hath no need of the sun, nor of the moon, to shine in it.
-For the glory of God hath enlightened it, and the Lamb is the lamp thereof," says St. John in describing heaven.1 The Church uses light to symbolize the Lord, the lamp of heaven and light of the world.
-Moses was commanded to burn a lamp "in the tabernacle of the testimony."2 The Church always burns a lamp in the sanctuary to show that Christ is there.
+The New Jerusalem "has no need of the sun or the moon to shine upon it.
+For the glory of God lights it up, and the Lamb is the lamp thereof," says St. John in describing heaven.
+The Church uses light to symbolize the Lord, the lamp of heaven and light of the world.
+Moses was commanded to burn a lamp "in the tabernacle of the testimony."
+The Church always burns a lamp in the sanctuary to show that Christ is there.
 She employs candles to symbolize the body, soul, and divinity of Christ; His love and supreme sacrifice for men; the love of men for God, and their need to consume themselves as candles in His service.
 Candles may also be used as powerful sacramentals in the homes of the faithful.

-LIGHTS IN ANCIENT TIMES: The ancient Jews and pagans used lights in their ritual, and the early Christians followed their custom.
+The ancient Jews and pagans used lights in their ritual, and the early Christians followed their custom.
 There is little evidence that in earliest Christian times lights had any special liturgical significance.
 The holding of services in the dark corridors of the catacombs made lights necessary.
-Nevertheless, many terra-cotta lamps found in the catacombs bear religious symbols, and some have symbolic shapes, like that of the fish, emblematic of Christ.
+Nevertheless, many terracotta lamps found in the catacombs bear religious symbols, and some have symbolic shapes, like that of the fish, emblematic of Christ.